ds300/cfg/README.md

 ## Features

-- Define a map of configuration options.
+- File format agnostic.
+Just load your config into a map and merge it.
-- Declare options public or private, i.e. whether or not the end-user is able to modify them
+- Declare options public or private, i.e. whether or not the end-user is able to modify them.
-- Define aliases for command line usage
+- Specify aliases for command line usage, and for printing help.
-- Define parsers and validators for command line args
-- Define merge functions for individual options
+- Define parsers, validators, and mergers for individual options.
-- Merge entire maps from trusted or untrusted sources.
+- If your project is super-duper complex, set up individual config namespaces for different parts of it.

 ## Usage